deepakkumarnd/jquery-ajax-file-upload/README.md

 5. run the command
      ruby app.rb

-now just go to the url http://localhost:4567/ on your browser
+now just go to the url http://localhost:4567/ on your browser, A demo along with documentation is available on this page.